-Philippe Le Corre is Associate Research Fellow at IRIS, specialized on China and Southeast Asia.
+Philippe Le Corre is specialized on China and Southeast Asia.
 He is a Senior Fellow with the Mossavar-Rahmani Center on Business and Government and the Belfer Center for Science and International Affairs at the Harvard Kennedy School.
 From 2014 to 2017, he was a Visiting Fellow at The Brookings Institution where he wrote primarily on European and Asian affairs.

 Philippe has been a Lecturer at Sciences Po since 2005.
 In 2013, he initiated a course on « China’s image and influence ».
 He has also taught at HEC Paris, France’s top business school, the National Institute for Oriental Languages and Civilizations (INALCO) and Johns Hopkins University.